Give to Joyner Library

 Established by the Friends of the East Carolina Manuscript Collection in 1970, these funds are used to support projects for the East Carolina Manuscript Collection.

-Established in August 2002 by Mrs. Gerda Nischan in memory of her husband Professor Bodo Bischan, this endowment supports the purchase of materials for the Joyner Library Manuscript Collection in Special Collections.
+Established in August 2002 by Mrs. Gerda Nischan in memory of her husband Professor Bodo Nischan, this endowment supports the purchase of materials for the Joyner Library Manuscript Collection in Special Collections.

 Established in 1995 by Dr. James W. Batten for his wife Sarah, this endowment is designed to provide monetary support with primary emphasis on the acquisition and cataloging of historical documents and archival research materials in the East Carolina Manuscript Collection and the University Archives.

-Designed to support acquisition and preservation of naval history materials for the East Carolina Manuscript Collection, the Navel History Endowment was established in 1996 by The U.S. Naval Academy Class of 1941.
+Designed to support acquisition and preservation of naval history materials for the East Carolina Manuscript Collection, the Naval History Endowment was established in 1996 by The U.S. Naval Academy Class of 1941.

 Established in August of 2000, this fund provides scholarships for Joyner Library SPA employees pursuing a Bachelor's or Master's degree in any discipline.
 Masters in Library Science programs must be accredited by the American Library Association.